 The following recommendations are made relative to the promotion or retention of elementary students in the Ambridge Area School District.
-Each individual case will be analyzed and reviewed carefully by the student's educational team.
+Each individual case will be analyzed and reviewed carefully.
 Action taken will best serve the interests of the child.
-Presently, the school district's policy indicates that no child should be retained for more than one year in a single grade, and not more than two years in grades one through five without special permission.
+Presently, the school district's policy indicates that no child should be retained for more than one year in a single grade, and not more than two years in grades one through six without special permission.
 These retentions should take place in the primary grades rather than in the intermediate grades if it is at all possible.